 Don Ford joined KPIX 5 as a Multimedia Journalist (MMJ) in 2011.
 He shoots, writes, and edits all of his own stories.
 This gives him tremendous flexibility covering stories across California.

-Don started his thirty year career at KZTV in Corpus Christi Texas while attending school at Del Mar College.
-There he worked as a “One Man Band”, Reporter/Photographer.
+Don started his thirty year career at KZTV in Corpus Christi, Texas while attending school at Del Mar College.
+There he worked as a “One Man Band,” Reporter/Photographer.
 Don loves adventure so he took two years off and moved to Venezuela.
 There he worked as a Photographer/Writer for Reynolds Aluminum Montaplan.

-In addition to Reporting, Don is a distinguished Photographer.
-He has won every award, in every category, from the Northern California Bay Area Press Photographers Association.
-He has nearly twenty Emmy nominations, resulting in four Local Emmys.
+In addition to reporting, Don is a distinguished photographer.
+He has won every award in every category from the Northern California Bay Area Press Photographers Association.
+He has nearly twenty Emmy nominations, resulting in four local Emmys.

-In September, 2010, Don was part of a team that was awarded the National Emmy Award for their Breaking News coverage of the Oakland Riots following the shooting of Oscar Grant by BART Police
+In September 2010, Don was part of a team that was awarded the National Emmy Award for their Breaking News coverage of the Oakland Riots following the shooting of Oscar Grant by BART Police

 Don covered the Contra/Sandinista Civil war in Nicaragua, beginnings of the first Gulf War in the Middle East and the Hurricane Katrina destruction of New Orleans.
 Always aggressive, he was the first photographer on the ground into the San Bruno Pipeline explosion crater while it was still smoking.

-He volunteers his time, giving back to the community, as Scoutmaster to a large East Bay Troop.
+He volunteers his time, giving back to the community, as assistant Scoutmaster to a large East Bay Troop.
 He has two grown children and lives with his wife in the East Bay.